 5. How tiger parts are used: 16 parts explained

-Nearly every part of the tigers is used.
+Nearly every part of the tiger is used.
 None of these applications are based in science or medicine.
-Rather, the use of these products seem based in superstition and religious tradition.
+Rather, the use of these products seems based on superstition and religious tradition.

 Eyes, organs, blood, flesh, whiskers, brains, and bones have been used to treat almost every type of illness.
 They have been used as pain killers, aphrodisiacs, and a cure for laziness.
 They have been used to treat fever, headaches, baldness and toothaches.
 Some tiger parts are thought to possess spiritual powers – preventing demon possession.

 - Flesh: for nausea and malaria, to improve vitality and tonifying the stomach and spleen.